 First, your baby has to be younger than six months old.
-Second, your period cannot have returned yet and your baby must be breastfeed on cue both morning and night.
+Second, your period cannot have returned yet and your baby must be breastfed on cue both morning and night.

 In comparison to other forms of birth control, the lactational amenorrhea method is second in the most effective in preventing pregnancy.
 The only forms of birth control that have slightly better results are some birth control pills and the Mirena IUD.
 Keeping in mind that this is under “typical use” of the various birth control methods.
 LAM resulted in 2 pregnancies out of a hundred and Mirena resulted in 0.1 pregnancies out of 100 in studies.

 It is important to understand that the return of fertility will vary from woman to woman.
 Your own physiology coupled with the nursing patterns of your baby will determine when your fertility will return to “normal.”
-There are few things that you can do to help you get the most out of breastfeeding as a reliable and natural form of birth control.
+There are a few things that you can do to help you get the most out of breastfeeding as a reliable and natural form of birth control.